Armadindon/PokemonProject/README.md

 ### Knowns Bugs
 1. Sometimes, when you launch a new game, the game can freeze, juste close it and relaunch it, we don't identified the source of the bug at the moment
 2. The Program is destined to Linux Distro and has been tested for Debian (Debian/Ubuntu/Etc.), we can't promise that everything will work on a Windows OS
+3. Load a fight heal the whole team and restore their PP, Just need to change the save on fight

 ### Other Things
 1. If the Project don't launch, you will need to configure your Java Build Path by adding the JavaFX libraries (already in the project)